bychia/GettingCleaningDataProject/README.md

 * Initial setup

-    * Create directory and set working directory
+    * Check if the raw data set has been downloaded / unzipped in the current directory.

-    * Download raw data (if not found in working directory) and unzip it
+    * If not, the script will download raw data and unzip it

 * Merges the training and the test sets to create one data set